TheArturthur/CoppermindScraper/Cosmere/Ketek.md

 ## Trivia
-The Part titles for books in *The Stormlight Archive* form keteks.
+The Part titles for books in [[The Stormlight Archive\|The Stormlight Archive]] form keteks.
+The abbreviated titles of the Stormlight Era 1 books form a ketek like structure but are not a ketek: "TWoK, WoR, O, RoW, KoWT"

 https://coppermind.net/wiki/Ketek